gaultier/blog/making_my_debug_build_run_100_times_faster.md

 The version using the SHA extension performs very well, be it in debug + Address Sanitizer mode, or release mode.

-Also, in both versions, as the SHA code got much faster, we start to see on the CPU profile `mmap` show up, as confirmed by the `system time` part becoming a fifth of the whole runtime.
+Also, in both versions, as the SHA1 code got much faster, we start to see on the CPU profile `mmap` show up, as confirmed by the `system time` part becoming a fifth of the whole runtime.

 That means that we are starting to be limited by I/O. Which is good!

 I tried to give the OS some hints to improve a bit on that front with `madvise(file_download_data, file_download_size, MADV_SEQUENTIAL | MADV_WILLNEED)`, but it did not have any impact on the timings.

-## SHA using OpenSSL
+## SHA1 using OpenSSL

-The whole point of this article is to do SHA computations from scratch and avoid dependencies.
+The whole point of this article is to do SHA1 computations from scratch and avoid dependencies.
 Let's see how OpenSSL (in this case, [aws-lc](https://github.com/aws/aws-lc) but I don't believe they changed that part at all) fares out of curiosity.

 ```sh
  $ hyperfine --warmup 3 './a.out ./NetBSD-9.4-amd64.iso ~/Downloads/NetBSD-9.4-amd64.iso.torrent'